mrshaikhmuhammad/mrshaikhmuhammad/README.md

 # Shaikh Muhammad

-  A **Backend Developer** and Computer Science student at Sukkur IBA University, Pakistan.
+  A **Full Stack Developer** and Computer Science student at Sukkur IBA University, Pakistan.
   I focus on building production-ready solutions using **Java** and **Spring Boot**, and currently exploring **distributed systems** and **cloud-native development**<br>